-&lt;sup>12Summers (1991) is one prominent example, and recently officials of the Bank of Japan have used this argument to indicate that expansionary monetary policy is likely to be ineffective in promoting Japanese recovery.
+15Summers (1991) is one prominent example, and recently officials of the Bank of Japan have used this argument to indicate that expansionary monetary policy is likely to be ineffective in promoting Japanese recovery.

-inflation gaps.
+bank sets the short-term interest rates at a level which depends on both output and inflation gaps.
 The Taylor (1999) volume is an excellent example of this type of research.
 However, once the interest rate hits a floor of zero, all of the research on optimal monetary policy rules represented by work of the type in the Taylor (1999) volume is no longer useful because manipulating short-term interest rates is no longer an effective tool of monetary policy.
 In such a deflationary environment, central banks do have the ability to lift the economy out of recession by pursuing expansionary policy and creating more liquidity, but it becomes much less clear how far they need to go.
 This rightfully makes central bankers quite uncomfortable.
 Therefore, an important disadvantage of too low a level of the long-run inflation target is therefore that it makes it more likely that deflationary environments will occur in which central bankers will be more at sea without the usual knowledge to guide them, making it harder for them to get monetary policy exactly right.